Sign in

 Figure 10: Face variants: Flat face (FF), raised face (RF), lap joint (LJ), ring joint (RTJ), male and female (M&F)

-• Flat Face (FF): A flat face flange has an even, flat surface combined with a full-face gasket covering a large portion of the flange surface.
+• Flat Face (FF): Features an even surface with a full-face gasket extending over much of the flange area.

-• Raised Face (RF): These flanges are equipped with a small raised ring around the bore and a gasket inside the bore circle.
+• Raised Face (RF): Contains a raised ring around the bore with a gasket inside the bore circle.

-• Ring Joint Face (RTJ): The grooves and raised areas in these flanges match.
-This design provides a reservoir for gasket adhesive and allows the flanges to self-align during installation.
+• Ring Joint Face (RTJ): Characterized by grooves and raised sections which provide a reservoir for gasket adhesive.

 Common pipe flange materials